 Follow the following steps:

-You will be unable to use this option if:
+You will be unable to use the IRS Data Retrieval option if:

 According to the IRS, this tool cannot be used until 1-2 weeks after electronically filing a tax return and 6-8 weeks after filing paper tax returns.